Table of Content

 Studies have established that those individuals who consume chocolate regularly have reduced blood cholesterol.
-Chocolate helps to lower the production of the bad cholesterol that is associated with a number of diseases including heart disease.
+It helps to lower the production of the bad cholesterol that is associated with a number of diseases including heart disease.
 The cocoa flavanols and the plant sterols that are found in the chocolate bars help to regulate the blood cholesterol.
 They promote the production of good cholesterol and reduce the production of bad cholesterol.
 By doing this, chocolate helps to establish well-balanced and healthy levels of blood cholesterol.

 4. Reduced Chances Stroke

 A study that was conducted on a group of individuals established that a single chocolate serving can eliminate the chances of stroke.
 Those people who take chocolate are about 25 percent less likely to get a stroke.
 Those who take about four ounces of chocolate per week have a 45 percent less risk of dying from stroke.
-Overall, chocolate has a long-term effect on men and women especially the elderly.
+Overall, it has a long-term effect on men and women especially the elderly.

 5. Eliminating the Risk of Heart disease

 Medical research studies have established that the cocoa in chocolate can reduce the risk of heart disease.
 It’s been found that people who consume it have lower chances of contracting heart problems by at least a third.
-Additionally, people who consume high amounts of chocolate are less likely to experience disorders such as the cardio-metabolic disorder.
+Additionally, people who consume high amounts of chocolate are less likely to experience disorders such as cardio-metabolic disorder.

 6. Improved Mood

 One common compound that is associated with good moods is cocoa.
 Chocolate contains cocoa which helps to improve moods.
-Additionally, studies have established that chocolate is a “happy” snack.
+Additionally, studies have established that it is a “happy” snack.
 Consuming it helps to promote the feeling of happiness by putting you in a good mood.

 7. Supporting Fetal growth

 Pregnant moms are usually advised to take at least one ounce of chocolate daily.
 This is because it helps to promote the growth and development of the fetus.
-Reports from research studies show that expectant moms who took chocolate had better pregnancy and they delivered healthier babies.
+Reports from research studies show that expectant moms who took chocolate had a better pregnancy and they delivered healthier babies.

 8. Reduces Symptoms of Coughs

 The theobromine chemical that’s found in chocolate helps to reduce symptoms of coughs.
 It helps to suppress the vagus nerve.
 Note that this nerve is used to send signals to the brain from the central nervous system.
-By suppressing its effect, the affected person will end up with less coughs.
+By suppressing its effect, the affected person will end up with fewer coughs.